 After the second gate the path brings you a bit up high back to the point where the route has started with the water tower on the left hand.

 This walk is definitely one I would recommend, so much diversity in landscape. – Especially the ‘Fairy Forest’ has made a lot of impression on Lara, after a week she is still talking about it.

 Young Children (2-8), Older Children (9-12), Adults

-Parking available nearby – pub – not suitable for wheel- & push chairs – walking trails
+Parking available nearby – pub in village – not suitable for wheel- & push chairs – walking trails